A Set of Rules for Model Validation: Rules of Validation

 \subsection{Rule 5: Comparisons among models should consider both \textbf{statistical and practical significance}}

-Favoring the model or data pipeline with the optimal average performance is tricky: for enough resolution there is always a 'perceived' winner, like there is always a tallest person in the room.
-However, there may be cases in which models or pipelines are simply even in performance, given the level of uncertainty in the data.
-For instance, this happens when the validation is repeated with different tests sets and the best model changes.
-For this reason, rather than reporting only average performance metrics (like total sum-of-squares of the error), reporting uncertainty statistics and/or statistical significance is more informative.
+Favoring the model or data pipeline with the optimal average performance is tricky.
+If the criterion for performance evaluation has enough resolution---i.e., enough decimal places---there is always a \textbf{'perceived' winner}.
+However, there may be cases in which models or pipelines are simply \textbf{even in performance}, given the level of uncertainty in the data.
+For instance, this may be the case when the validation is repeated with different tests sets and the best model changes.
+For this reason, rather than reporting only average performance metrics, like total sum-of-squares of the error, reporting uncertainty statistics and/or statistical significance is more informative.
 Taking statistical significance into account at model selection, but in particular for performance evaluation, has practical benefits, because we can always choose the most convenient solution among the similarly performing models.
-For performance measures that can be easily broken down at observation level (like the PRESS), we can directly use its distribution along the observations to compute uncertainty or statistical significance\footnote{Care should be taken to properly manage the correlation between performance estimates within and between models}.
+For performance measures that are computed per observation (like the PRESS), we can directly use the distribution of these values across the observations to compute uncertainty or statistical significance\footnote{Care should be taken to properly manage the correlation between performance estimates within and between models}.
 An alternative way to provide uncertainty metrics is through resampling techniques like bootstrapping~\cite{efron1992bootstrap,mooney1993bootstrapping}.
-Uncertainty in the model performance is relevant information to be reported for transparency and future comparison.
+Uncertainty is a critical component of model performance and is necessary for conducting rigorous comparisons across models.
+Consequently, model uncertainty should be reported to ensure transparency and facilitate future benchmarking.